MdShahriarFerdous/Bootstrap-5-Project/README.md

   - On the 3rd row placeholders and spinners has used for the purpose of loading.

   - On the testimonial or students' testimonial section  (***Covers bootstrap 5's carousel)

   - On the next and success section  (***Covers bootstrap 5's progressBar)

   - The recent placement section (***Covers bootstrap 5's listGroups)

-  ---The instructor section do not have any new things to cover.
+  - The instructor section do not have any new things to cover.

-  ---After the instructor section there comes offline branch section (***Covers bootstrap 5's table)
+  - After the instructor section there comes offline branch section (***Covers bootstrap 5's table)

-  ---The FAQ section (***Covers bootstrap 5's Accordion)
+  - The FAQ section (***Covers bootstrap 5's Accordion)

-  ---After that aspect ratio section comes that (***Covers bootstrap 5's aspect-ratio)
+  - After that aspect ratio section comes that (***Covers bootstrap 5's aspect-ratio)

-  ---On the next the Alumni's word section (***Covers bootstrap 5's tab-view)
+  - On the next the Alumni's word section (***Covers bootstrap 5's tab-view)

-  ---The contact and news letter section (***Covers bootstrap 5's form, shadow)
+  - The contact and news letter section (***Covers bootstrap 5's form, shadow)

-  ---After the news letter section there is pagination section (***Covers bootstrap 5's pagination)
+  - After the news letter section there is pagination section (***Covers bootstrap 5's pagination)